Lunatic-Labs/pointless-project/README.md

 arch -x86_64 brew install libzip
 ```

-*see how to install the bost library below*
+_See how to install the bost library below_

 *Using Brew and Rosetta Intel emulator*